Neal Cassady’s Car

 where flies from the great outback crash landed exhausted

-where a blue and white flag hung like a soiled tea towel from the wall
+where a blue and white flag hung like a soiled tea towel from the

 where George’s black pallid arm was glued to the counter